laravel/docs/authentication.md

         </div>
     </form>

+<a name="included-authenticating"></a>
-### After Authentication
+### Authenticating

+Now that you have routes and views setup for the included authentication controllers, you are ready to register and authenticate new users for your application.
+You may simply access your defined routes in a browser.
+The authentication controllers already contain the logic (via their traits) to authenticate existing users and store new users in the database.

-If a user is successfully authenticated, they will be redirected to the `/home` URI.
-You will need to register a route to handle this URI.
+When a user is successfully authenticated, they will be redirected to the `/home` URI, which you will need to register a route to handle.
 You can customize the post-authentication redirect location by defining a `redirectTo` property on the `AuthController`:

     protected $redirectTo = '/dashboard';

-### Customizing New User Validation
+#### Customizations

-To modify the form fields that are required when a new user registers with your application, you may modify the `AuthController` class.
+To modify the form fields that are required when a new user registers with your application, or to customize how new user records are inserted into your database, you may modify the `AuthController` class.
 This class is responsible for validating and creating new users of your application.

 The `validator` method of the `AuthController` contains the validation rules for new users of the application.
 You are free to modify this method as you wish.

-### Customizing New User Storage

-The `create` method of the `AuthController` is responsible for creating new `User` records in your database.
+The `create` method of the `AuthController` is responsible for creating new `App\User` records in your database using the [Eloquent ORM](/docs/{{version}}/eloquent).
 You are free to modify this method according to the needs of your database.

-<a name="authenticating-users"></a>
-## Manually Authenticating Users

-Of course, you are not required to use the authentication controllers included with Laravel.
-If you choose to remove these controllers, you will need to manage user authentication using the Laravel authentication classes directly.
-Don't worry, it's a cinch!
-First, let's check out the `attempt` method.

-We will access Laravel's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.

-    <?php namespace App\Http\Controllers;

-    use Auth;
-    use Illuminate\Routing\Controller;

-    class AuthController extends Controller
-    {
-        /**
-         * Handle an authentication attempt.
-         *
-         * @return Response
-         */
-        public function authenticate()
-        {
-            if (Auth::attempt(['email' => $email, 'password' => $password])) {
-                // Authentication passed...
-                return redirect()->intended('dashboard');
-            }
-        }
-    }

-The `attempt` method accepts an array of key / value pairs as its first argument.
-The values in the array will be used to find the user in your database table.
-So, in the example above, the user will be retrieved by the value of the `email` column.
-If the user is found, the hashed password stored in the database will be compared with the hashed `password` value passed to the method via the array.
-If the two hashed passwords match an authenticated session will be started for the user.

-The `attempt` method will return `true` if authentication was successful.
-Otherwise, `false` will be returned.

-> **Note:** In this example, `email` is not a required option, it is merely used as an example.
-You should use whatever column name corresponds to a "username" in your database.

-The `intended` redirect function will redirect the user to the URL they were attempting to access before being caught by the authentication filter.
-A fallback URI may be given to this method in case the intended destination is not available.

-#### Authenticating A User With Conditions

-You also may add extra conditions to the authentication query:

-    if (Auth::attempt(['email' => $email, 'password' => $password, 'active' => 1])) {
-        // The user is active, not suspended, and exists.
-    }

-#### Determining If A User Is Authenticated

-To determine if the user is already logged into your application, you may use the `check` method:

-    if (Auth::check()) {
-        // The user is logged in...
-    }

-However, you may use middleware to verify that the user is authenticated before allowing the user access to certain routes / controllers.
-To learn more about this, check out the documentation on [protecting routes](/docs/{{version}}/authentication#protecting-routes).

-#### Authenticating A User And "Remembering" Them

-If you would like to provide "remember me" functionality in your application, you may pass a boolean value as the second argument to the `attempt` method, which will keep the user authenticated indefinitely, or until they manually logout.
-Of course, your `users` table must include the string `remember_token` column, which will be used to store the "remember me" token.

-    if (Auth::attempt(['email' => $email, 'password' => $password], $remember)) {
-        // The user is being remembered...
-    }

-If you are "remembering" users, you may use the `viaRemember` method to determine if the user was authenticated using the "remember me" cookie:

-    if (Auth::viaRemember()) {
-        //
-    }

-#### Authenticating Users By ID

-To log a user into the application by their ID, use the `loginUsingId` method:

-    Auth::loginUsingId(1);

-#### Validating User Credentials Without Login

-The `validate` method allows you to validate a user's credentials without actually logging them into the application:

-    if (Auth::validate($credentials)) {
-        //
-    }

-#### Logging A User In For A Single Request

-You may also use the `once` method to log a user into the application for a single request.
-No sessions or cookies will be utilized:

-    if (Auth::once($credentials)) {
-        //
-    }

-The `once` method is primarily useful for building stateless APIs.

-#### Manually Logging In A User

-If you need to log an existing user instance into your application, you may call the `login` method with the user instance:

-    Auth::login($user);

-This is equivalent to logging in a user via credentials using the `attempt` method.

-#### Logging A User Out Of The Application

-    Auth::logout();

 <a name="retrieving-the-authenticated-user"></a>
-## Retrieving The Authenticated User
+### Retrieving The Authenticated User

 You may access the authenticated user via the `Auth` facade: